cyberchimps/response/README.txt

-CyberChimps Free REsponsive Starter Theme
+Response 2.0 Free Responsive Theme
 =========================================

 Visit http://CyberChimps.com for more information and instructions.